jxxcarlson/blockParser/README.md

     }
 ```

-Since these machines operate on the level of lines rather
+These machines operate on the level of lines rather
-than the level of characters, they are fairly fast.
+than the level of characters.

 ## 6. Injectivity